Divide-By-0/blog/content/posts/movies.md

 - **Malcolm and Marie**: 5/10.
 As much as I love Zendaya, I feel like the film was a pretty surface-level argument between a couple that the movie tried to deepen via cool black and white shots.

+- **Zindagi Na Melegi Dobara**: 10/10.
+An absolute classic Indian movie -- deeply moving, hilarious, filled with mischief and adventure, with a banger soundtrack.
+This is the kind of movie that will addict you to Bollywood films.

 ### 2020

+Many of these movies were chosen jointly with my family during COVID, so I didn't get as much of a chance to explore deeply.

 - **Gully Boy**: 9/10.
 Fun movie about upcoming rapper from Indian slums.
 Better depiction of poverty than Slumdog Millionaire, and more inspiring.